Symplectic cuts and open/closed strings I: Monodromy as domain wall tension

 \section{Monodromy as domain wall tension}

 We have presented concrete evidence that the monodromy of the quantum Lebesgue measure computes the open topological string genus-zero superpotential for toric $A$-branes in several different examples.
-The key relation is \be \partial_c W(\bt, c,\e) = \frac{1}{2\pi\ii} \Big ( \cH^D(\bt, c+2\pi\ii,\e) - \cH^D(\bt, c,\e) \Big )\,, \ee or its integrated version \be W(\bt, c,\e) = \frac{1}{2\pi\ii} \Big( \cF^D_<(\bt, c+2\pi\ii,\e) - \cF^D_<(\bt, c,\e) \Big)~\,. \ee where $W(\bt, c,\epsilon)$ is an equivariant generalization of the toric brane superpotential from which the latter can be recovered.
+The key relation is \be \partial_c W(\bt, c,\e) = \frac{1}{2\pi\ii} \Big ( \cH^D(\bt, c+2\pi\ii,\e) - \cH^D(\bt, c,\e) \Big )\,, \ee or its integrated version \be W(\bt, c,\e) = \frac{1}{2\pi\ii} \Big( \cF^D_<(\bt, c+2\pi\ii,\e) - \cF^D_<(\bt, c,\e) \Big)~\,. \ee where $W(\bt, c,\e)$ is an equivariant generalization of the toric brane superpotential from which the latter can be recovered.

 In this section we sketch the physical meaning of these formulae by drawing a parallel between our approach and previous works on open string mirror symmetry.
 We stress from the outset that, while the overall physical interpretation generally agrees with previous proposals, the details of its realization will differ significantly.
-As already remarked in the introduction, a key feature of the equivariant superpotential $W(\bt, c,\e)$ is that it comes from $\cH^D(\bt, c,\e)$ which extends smoothly over the whole K\"ahler moduli space, thanks to the interplay between equivariance and open string instantons.
+As already remarked in the introduction, a key feature of the equivariant superpotential $W(\bt, c,\e)$ is that it comes from $\cH^D(\bt, c,\e)$, which extends smoothly over the whole K\"ahler moduli space.
 By contrast, open string superpotentials considered in previous literature are always defined within a single phase of the moduli space, and typically feature jumps from one phase to another.
 In these regards equivariance acts as a regulator of certain divergencies in the open string potential, and $W(\bt, c,\e)$ provides a unifying description of previous results obtained in different phases.